jbiatek/BSGRulebook/dynamic.md

   <li>Reveal <em>all</em> your Loyalty cards, showing that none are Cylon cards. <span class="finalfive">For “Final Five” cards, resolve the text for execution.</span></li>
   <li>The fleet loses 1 morale. <span class="pegasus">(If this causes Dee to be executed, resolve her execution after this one is finished.)</span></li>
   <li>Return your character and token(s) to the box, removing them from the game. <span class="allies">Discard any Trauma tokens.</span></li>
-  <li class="exodus">Discard all of your loyalty cards.</li>
+  <li class="exodusloyalty">Discard all of your loyalty cards.</li>
-  <li class="noexodus">If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 new Loyalty card.</li>
+  <li class="noexodusloyalty">If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 new Loyalty card.</li>
   <li>Choose a new character, with no restriction on type.
 You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
 If there are no more characters left, humans lose.</li>
   <li>Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable or nonexistent. <span class="newcaprica">During the New Caprica phase before Galactica returns, start in Resistance HQ.</span></li>
-  <li class="exodus">Add 1 card from the “Not a Cylon” deck to the Loyalty deck, shuffle, and draw 1 new card.
+  <li class="exodusloyalty">Add 1 card from the “Not a Cylon” deck to the Loyalty deck, shuffle, and draw 1 new card.
 If you were playing as Boomer when you were executed, and the Sleeper Agent phase hasn’t happened yet, draw 1 more Loyalty card.</li>
   <li>Distribute any former titles to the first in the <a href="#lines-of-succession">line of succession</a>, including the new character.
 Existing titles do not change hands, even if the new character is higher in the line of succession.</li>
   <li class="daybreak">If the executed character was the Mutineer, the new character receives the Mutineer card again, following the instructions on the card as if they just received it face up.</li>
   <li class="allies">Draw 3 new Trauma tokens.
 If a “disaster” token is drawn, set it aside and draw a new one to replace it, then return the “disaster” token to the pool, just like at the start of the game.</li>